MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 command call: rpc error: code = NotFound desc = incorrect password
 ```

-In this case, we still got a NOtFound error, but the
+In this case, we still got a NotFound error, but the
 message is "incorrect password".

 So everything is working well.
 And that brings us to the